The definitive guide to digital tracking governance: Prevent non-compliant data sharing to marketing partners

 The US is now quickly catching up to GDPR with various privacy laws recently going into effect.
 Most notably, enforcement for the California Privacy Rights Act (CPRA) began in February 2024.

 CPRA is a pivotal amendment to the already groundbreaking California Consumer Privacy Act (CCPA), which in 2018 was the first data privacy law passed in the US similar to GDPR.
-CPRA applies to companies doing business in the US state of California or processing data of individuals in California, and CPRA section 1798.120 requires companies to give users the option to opt out of the selling or sharing of their personal data.
+CPRA applies to companies doing business in the US state of California or processing data of individuals in California, and CPRA section 1798.120 requires companies to give users the option to opt out of selling any personal data or sharing personal data for advertising purposes.
 Under CCPA, opt-out consent was only required if companies were selling personal data.
 Compared to GDPR, CPRA allows users to be opted into data collection by default and allows first party cookies even if users opt out of data sharing.

-Under CPRA, any website or mobile app sharing personal data with third parties, including marketing partners like Meta, must give users the option to opt out of data sharing.
+Under CPRA, any website or mobile app sharing personal data with third parties, including marketing partners like Meta, must give users the option to opt out of data sharing that is for advertising purposes.
 This represents a significant challenge for US companies because it’s not uncommon for any given website to have 25 such third party pixels, especially if the company operating the site runs digital advertising.
 Marketing partner pixels place third party cookies, which attach an ID to the user, and collect all relevant personal data that may help measure advertising and improve retargeting performance.
-Meta’s pixel for example is estimated to be on 30% of the 80,000 most popular websites in the US
+Meta’s pixel for example is estimated to be on 30% of the 80,000 most popular websites in the US.

 Although no CPRA fines have occurred yet, companies such as Sephora have been fined for CCPA violations.
 Sephora was fined because they did not disclose to users that they sell personal data and their consent banners did not honor Global Privacy Control (GPC).
 GPC is a browser setting that users can turn on to notify all websites of their privacy preferences.
 Websites must be set up to honor every user’s GPC settings to be compliant with CCPA/CPRA.